This site is intended for US healthcare professionals.

 VIEW TRIAL OVERVIEW

-The line graph above shows the proportion of patients achieving IGA scores of 0/1 with OPZELURA at Week 52.
-In TRuE-AD1 and TRuE-AD2, respectively, 75.4% and 80.1% of patients on OPZELURA vs. 73.7% and 74.4% of patients on vehicle achieved clear or almost clear skin after switching from vehicle to OPZELURA and using as needed in the 44-week extension period.
-80% to 90% of patients maintained or improved response between subsequent visits.6
+The line graph above shows the proportion of patients with IGA scores of 0/1 with OPZELURA at Week 52.
+In TRuE-AD1 and TRuE-AD2, respectively, 75.4% and 80.1% of patients on OPZELURA vs. 73.7% and 74.4% of patients on vehicle had clear or almost clear skin after switching from vehicle to OPZELURA and using it as needed in the 44-week extension period.
+Please note that the number of patients in the extension part of each trial decreased over time.6

 No conclusions of safety or efficacy should be made based on these results.